Christine Buchholz

-Christine Ann Buchholz (born 2 April 1971 in Hamburg) is a German politician and was member of the Bundestag, the German federal diet from 2009 to 2021 for the Die Linke.
+Christine Ann Buchholz (born 2 April 1971) is a German politician and was member of the Bundestag, the German federal diet from 2009 to 2021 for the Die Linke.
 A progressive activist, Bucholz is a member of Marx21, a network of trotskyists within Die Linke broadly aligned with the International Socialist Tendency.

 Education and early career

 From 1991 to 1998, Buchholz studied education and social sciences with a focus on politics and religion at the University of Hamburg.
 After the state examination she took up a supplementary study of science history.
 Since 1995 she has also worked in Hamburg and Berlin as an assistant for people with disabilities.
 From 1997 to 2001 she was a member of the works council in a Hamburg nursing company.
 She was certified as ötv - Vertrauensfrau (trusted woman) and is a member of the union ver.di.
 From 2002 she worked as a freelance editor and from 2005 to 2009 as a research assistant to a member of the left parliamentary group Linksfraktion.